drmohundro/presentations/inconceivable-threading/basics.md

       var thread = new System.Threading.Thread(DoWork);
       thread.Start();

-* All we did waw new up a `System.Threading.Thread` instance and pointed it to our work method
+* All we did was new up a `System.Threading.Thread` instance and pointed it to our work method
 * Disclaimer - this code breaks some rules... in fact, it breaks *the golden rule of threading*
    * Never update anything on the UI thread if you're not on the UI thread
 * Observations